Sidenote: In England, what is summer actually??? I’ve been here since mid-June and it’s rare that it’s over 70 F LOL. #summerinengland

 If you’re feeling REAL feisty, you can actually WALK between all of these seaside towns along the Cleveland Way!
 It’s about 40 miles (or 64 kilometers) but I believe in you!!

 If a long walk isn’t your style, you’ve got some other options: you CAN take the train, but I’d highly recommend the bus as it’s way cheaper.
 The trains don’t go to Staithes or Robin Hood’s Bay either, so you’d only be able to hit Saltburn-by-the-Sea, Whitby, and Scarborough going this route.
-And you want to see ALL the Yorkshire coastal towns, don’t you???
-(Answer: YES, yes you do.)Ok, so I’m going to assume you’re going to make the smart choice and take the bus, which makes it quite easy to get between these 5 Yorkshire coastal towns.
+And you want to see ALL of them, don’t you???
+(Answer: YES, yes you do.)Ok, so I’m going to assume you’re going to make the smart choice and take the bus, which makes it quite easy to get between these 5 seaside destinations.
 You’ll be taking the Arriva buses to travel between the cities, and will either take the X4, X3A Sapphire, X93 MAX, or 5 Sapphire (or a combination).
 I pretty much just used Google Maps for everything and didn’t have any issues, but you can also use the Arriva Bus Journey Planner online!

 The bus system is pretty easy to navigate, the drivers carry change, and they take contactless card and cash.
 Just tell the bus driver where you need to go, and they tell you the cost.
 You can purchase a one-way ticket, round-trip ticket, or a day pass for a certain region either online beforehand or directly on the bus (I just made all my purchases directly on the bus as it was easier.)Some of the buses are even double decker (!!!!) which is basically the coolest thing ever.
 They’re not too pricey, either – it’s £8.50 for a day pass from Saltburn to Scarborough.
 And yes, this means you can ride the bus as much as you want throughout the day, so I stopped in Robin Hood’s Bay first, then Whitby.